Holo-Host/holo-node-iso/README.md

 ```

 This will:
-1. Fetch the latest `node-onboarding-x86_64` binary from `holo-host/node-onboarding` GitHub Releases
+1. Compile `config/node.bu` → `ignition.json` using Butane
-2. Compile `config/node.bu` → `ignition.json` using Butane
+2. Download the latest stable FCOS ISO for x86_64
-3. Download the latest stable FCOS ISO for x86_64
+3. Embed the Ignition config into the ISO using coreos-installer
-4. Embed the Ignition config into the ISO using coreos-installer
+4. Output `holo-node-x86_64.iso` in the project root

-5. Output `holo-node-x86_64.iso` in the project root
+Note: `node-onboarding` is **not** fetched at build time.
+It is downloaded by `node-setup.sh` on the node's first boot.

 ### Building for ARM (aarch64)